matheusb432/unity-course/notes/unity-editor.md

 To easily move around the scene view, hold down `RMB` and use `WASD` to move around, `Q` and `E` to move up and down, and hold down `SHIFT` to move faster.

+Holding `CTRL` while moving an object will snap it to the grid.

 ### Shortcuts

 `F` - Focus camera on selected game object